The environmental permit, consent and licence you need before you install a ground source or surface water source heating or cooling system.

 The water within the system:

-- won’t have anything added to it, eg additives used for descaling
+- will not have anything added to it – for example additives used for descaling

-- won’t be used for any other purpose
+- will not be used for any other purpose

-The system won’t discharge water within any of the following:
+The system will not discharge water within any of the following:

-- 50 metres of a watercourse or a groundwater-fed wetland (eg site of special scientific interest) – contact the Environment Agency or your local authority to find this out
+- 50 metres of a watercourse or a groundwater-fed wetland (for example site of special scientific interest) – contact the Environment Agency or your local authority to find this out

-- 50 metres of any groundwater abstraction (eg borehole, well or spring) used for any purpose
+- 50 metres of any groundwater abstraction (for example borehole, well or spring) used for any purpose

 - a groundwater source protection zone 1 (SPZ1) that’s used to supply water for domestic or food production purposes

-You can find SPZ1s and details of licensed abstractions on the interactive maps.
-However, you will need to check with the owners of neighbouring properties to find out if they have a private water supply or other type of abstraction.
+You will need to check with the owners of neighbouring properties to find out if they have a private water supply or other type of abstraction.

-If you can’t meet these conditions you need to apply for a bespoke permit.
+If you cannot meet these conditions you need to apply for a bespoke permit.

 Register your exemption